 The concept of rewarding consumers for coming back is nothing new.
 Digital marketing agencies and email marketing firms have been doing this for decades now.

 But providing rewards in online public spaces brings a public relations visibility and credibility component to a marketing tactic that up until now, has always been one-to-one.
 The one-to-many aspect of checking in on social networks brings a third party endorsement component into play.

 Offering rewards on a service like Foursquare brings a one-to-many component to relationship marketing because by providing incentives online, marketers can motivate entire communities.

-Global research suggests people in mature markets are more concerned about protecting their personal privacy than people in emerging and developing markets.
+Global consumer research suggests people in mature markets are more concerned about protecting their personal privacy than people in emerging and developing markets.
 But in the US, privacy concerns appear to be waning in nearly all age brackets, according to Pew Internet.
-Crowley didn’t offer a breakdown of Foursquare users by country, by he did report the majority of check-ins being made from outside the US.

-So the question is, are game mechanics enough of a differentiator to sustain Foursquare’s momentum?
-Time will tell, but until then, the location-based social networking leader is sure to continue mapping the new models for executing loyalty marketing programs online.
+So, are game mechanics enough of a differentiator to sustain Foursquare’s momentum?
+Time will tell, but until then, the location-based social networking leader will continue mapping the new models for executing digital loyalty marketing programs online.

-The source material for this blog post was an interview with Dennis Crowley on Dec.
-8, 2010 by Loic LeMeur at Le Web 2010 in Paris.
+The source material for this blog post was an interview with Dennis Crowley by Loic LeMeur at Le Web in Paris.